 Before beginning any development efforts, it’s important for leaders to understand their employees’ career ambitions.
 Take the time to hold face-to-face meetings with each employee to get a sense of their plans and goals for the future.
 This will not only start you on the right foot for developmental conversations, it will also help you identify those employees who have yet to consider their future with your company.
 Be sure to take the time to explore their options and interests before diving into skill development.
 Additionally, look for talented employees with no plans for their future with your company.
 This may be an indication that they are considering options outside your organization.
 Performance management can not only help you spot employees who may be flight risks, but can also help you bring them back on board with opportunities to grow their skills and take on new responsibilities.

-Once you understand the career ambitions of your employees, you can begin to plan out their development.
-Generally, you should prioritize the skills that both further the company’s goals and match the employee’s interests.
+Once you understand the career ambitions of your employees, you can begin to plan out their talent development.
+Generally, you should prioritise the skills that both further the company’s goals and match the employee’s interests.
 First, when talking succession, look at the success profile of the role you believe the employee is a candidate for.
-Next, identify their strengths and development areas with a candidate profile.
+Next, identify their strengths and development areas with a succession candidate profile.
 Use this profile to start the conversation around skill development.
-The candidate profile is a great tool for determining priorities and setting goals.
+The succession candidate profile is a great tool for determining talent development priorities and setting goals.
 Lastly, make sure to revisit these priorities as goals are achieved and priorities change.

 Track Employee-Level Progress